 The 10 Best Knitting Needle Sets

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 41 times since it was first published in March of 2015.
 For those of you who are seeking some way to relax and forget about the stresses of the day, knitting can be a great way to zone out while also creating useful end products, like hats, scarves, socks, and even blankets.
 Whether you're an expert or just a beginner, you can find the needle set that's perfect for you by checking out our top picks, which include both circulars and straights.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes